webry-com/vscode-links/README.md

 - You need to be in a workspace
 - `npm i -D vscode-links-cli`
 - Create a config file `Ctrl+Shift+P` -> `VSCode Links: Create Config`
+- Either add `type: "module"` in your package.json if not already, or rename the config file to `vsc-links.config.mjs`.

 ## Config